strapi/documentation/docusaurus/docs/user-docs/content-manager/reviewing-content.md

 # Reviewing content <EnterpriseBadge />

-Using the [review workflows](/user-docs/settings/review-workflows) feature, you can manage content throughout the content creation process.
+Using the [Review Workflows](/user-docs/settings/review-workflows) feature, you can manage content throughout the content creation process.
 In the Content Manager, you can change the review stage of the content from the edit view, and keep moving it between stages as needed.
 You can also change the assignee of the content, assigning it to a Strapi admin user for review.

 When viewing your content in the Content Manager, you can see the current stage in the **Review Stage** and the assignee in the **Assignee** column: